theAlexes/comic-chat-deslopped/README.md

 ## History

-Comic Chat was originally a Microsoft Research project.
+Comic Chat was originally a Microsoft Research project developed by DJ Kurlander.
 The 1.0 release shipped in June 1996 bundled with Internet Explorer 3.0 and could run standalone or embedded as an OLE server within the browser.
 Version 2.0 shipped with Internet Explorer 4.0 and Windows 98 in 1997–1998, adding multi-server support, OLE scripting, and the Comic Chat SDK for third-party bots and extensions.
 The application was discontinued in the early 2000s as graphical chat gave way to instant messaging.

 ## License